Argyle-Software/sphincsplus/contributing.md

 There's a lot of repetition of trait bounds in functions still that can be eliminated at the cost of inlining and having much larger functions.

-Some discarded alternative solutions:

- * Abandon semver and use api versions to fool cargo into building the same crate multiple times to expose multiple variants for use.

- * Build as dylibs for distribution

-Neither of those are a good idea.

 Check the refactor branch for progress.